top of page

 Dean’s Paralegal Services is here to provide you with effective, and passionate legal representation for Landlords and Evicting a Tenant.

 Are you a real estate investor or a small landlord in Ontario struggling with a difficult tenant?
-Evicting a tenant can be a complex and stressful process, but at Dean's Paralegal Services & Lawyers, we pride ourselves in providing professional eviction services.
-We understand the needs of investors and have the experience to provide zealous advocacy when evicting a tenant.
-Our team of experienced paralegals and lawyers can guide you through the eviction process and ensure that your investment is protected.
+Evicting a tenant can be a complex and stressful process, but at Dean's Paralegal Services we pride ourselves in providing professional eviction services.
+We understand the needs of Landlords and have the experience to provide zealous advocacy when evicting a tenant.
+Our team of experienced paralegals can guide you through the eviction process and ensure that your investment is protected.

-At Dean's Paralegal Services & Lawyers, we understand the importance of protecting your investment.
-Our team has extensive knowledge of the Ontario Residential Tenancies Act and the Landlord and Tenant Board, and we have helped numerous real estate investors with the process of evicting a tenant.
+At Dean's Paralegal Services, we understand the importance of protecting your investment.
+Our team has extensive knowledge of the Ontario Residential Tenancies Act and the Landlord and Tenant Board, and we have helped numerous real estate investors and small landlords with the process of evicting a tenant.

 We understand that each case is unique, and we will work closely with you to develop a customized legal strategy tailored to your specific needs.
 Our goal is to help you evict your tenant efficiently and effectively, while minimizing the risk of any legal challenges.